Kristify/docs/docs/GettingStarted/product-spec.md

 !!! note
     You can use the [product generator](https://kristify.madefor.cc/productgen).
-    It let's you configure products, with a GUI!
+    It lets you configure products, with a GUI!

 `<kristify>/data/products.lua` is a lua file which returns a table.
 This contains the products *(which are tables as well)*.
 Those "sub-tables" can be generated with the link above.